solita/solita.github.com/_posts/2018-05-02-Black-Hat-Programming.md

 ## Let's hack!

 Okay, enough talk, let's write some Black Hat Python then, shall we?
-Remember, these are quickly written scripts that are godo enough to get the job done and serve as templates for the next time something similar is needed.
+Remember, these are quickly written scripts that are good enough to get the job done and serve as templates for the next time something similar is needed.
 This is the craft of quickly making tools when a need arises, not a craft of making reliable distributed systems that are modular and maintainable.

 ### Scanning ports behind a squid proxy